Earth Repair Corps Permaculture Design Course (PDC) at Texastopia in Blanco, Texas – 2018 06 19

 Earth Repair Corps seeks to create abundance through good design.

-Kirby Fry, Earth Repair Corps’ Founder and President, gave an overview of permaculture to a permablitz group in San Antonio at Roots of Change Community Garden.
+Kirby Fry, Earth Repair Corps’ Founder, gives an overview of Permaculture to a Permablitz group in San Antonio at Roots of Change Community Garden.

-The first ten minutes is an overview of the ethics and principles of permaculture.
+The first ten minutes is an explanation of the ethics and principles of Permaculture.
 The remainder of the video is specific to the pond installation that was underway at the ‘blitz.